artemsen/workimitate/readme.txt

-WorkImitate screen saver 1.3
+WorkImitate screen saver 1.4
 ****************************

-WorkImitate - is a screen saver for MS Windows developers, that imitate real work in some IDE:
+WorkImitate - is a screen saver that simulates the work in some development environments (IDE):
  - Microsoft Visual Studio 11;
  - Microsoft Visual Studio 2008;
  - Microsoft Visual C++ 6;
  - Metrowerks CodeWarrior;
  - IntelliJ IDEA;
  - Escipse.

 You don't need to install this IDE - just configure screen saver - it has own virtual interface.

 Installation:
 ****************************